JAlcocerT/JAlcocerT/content/blog/selfhost-1225.md

     2. Use a **script or build step** (often involving the Excalidraw CLI) to convert the `.excalidraw` JSON into a static **SVG** or **PNG** file.
     3. Embed the resulting SVG/PNG image in your Markdown note, which the SSG then publishes.

-Would you like me to find a specific tutorial or guide for integrating Excalidraw diagrams with an open-source SSG like Quartz or Hugo?

 ---

 ## Conclusion